fmedery/k3s-RaspberryPi/README.md

 ./init.sh
 ```

-## install Raspberry Pi
+## Install Raspberry Pi

 * Start the raspbery Pi with the master SD card.
-* It will take around 10 minutes for the installation to complete
+* It will take around 10 minutes for the installation to be completed.
 * When ready test ssh connectivity:
 ``` sh
 ssh -l root ${HOSTNAME}.local -t hostname